StephenLegacy/StephenLegacy/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com/?lines=StephenLegacy+Welcomes+You;Happy+Coding+&+Innovation)](https://git.io/typing-svg)

 I'm **StephenLegacy**, a .passionate Software Developer, Aspiring Cloud Developer and Cybersecurity Enthusiast.
-With hands-on experience in **AWS**, **cybersecurity**, **web development**, and **cloud automation**, I specialize in creating scalable practical  cloud solutions, designing secure systems, and developing intuitive websites and web-based applications.
+With hands-on experience in **AWS**, **cybersecurity**, **web development**, and **cloud automation**, I specialize in creating scalable practical  cloud solutions, designing secure systems, and developing intuitive websites and web-based applications
 I'm also an event organizer, MC and aspring AWS Cloud Captain in campus.

 Currently, I'm expanding my knowledge in **AWS Solutions Architecture**, **Django**, & **Network Defense**.
 I'm always learning new technologies and looking for innovative ways to solve challenges in the tech industry.